tyjhart/networkloom/README.md

 1. **Can I use a list on my personal systems?** Absolutely!
 Protecting our networks at home is important.

-1. **Can I use a list on my employer's systems?** Yes you can, unless your employer is an ISP, military, law enforcement, or governmental (local, state, federal, etc.) organization.
-If that's the case for your employer, I'll charge a small licensing fee to help keep the lights on here.
-Please contact me for more information.
+1. **Can I use a list on my employer's systems?** I'm charging commercial users a small licensing fee to help keep the lights on here.
+Please contact me at tylerhart84@gmail.com for more information.

 1. **Can I resell or redistribute your lists?** Not without permission - please contact me if you're interested in reselling or redistributing my lists.